hanselacn/banking-transaction/README.md

 - TLS enabled for secure connection
 - Payload and Input validation to prevent XSS attack
 - Placeholder ($) usage on queries to prevent SQL Injection

+to run quick test use this command : go test ./.
 ```